AcadIMAT

 Do You Need to Know Italian?

 It is technically not a requirement.
-Clinical years are not locked behind a language assessment, however we really cannot emphasise enough the importance of learning Italian.
-While you might not need to know it to enrol or do your clinical rotations, it will help you so immensely in both your day to day life and academic opportunities.
-Start learning Italian today.
+Clinical years are not locked behind a language assessment, however, we really cannot emphasise enough the importance of learning Italian.
+While you might not need to know it to enrol or do your clinical rotations, but it will help you so immensely in both your day to day life and academic opportunities.
+Start learning Italian today!

 Different Activities for Students

-Honestly there are too many to mention in a paragraph.
-There are sporting teams and events, political protests, international film festivals, food festivals, concerts, wild and tame parties that take place in the university, or even on boats in the Tevere river etc. You can spend one evening in a palace that’s been turned into a library and the next dancing in a fountain at a university wide party.
+Honestly, there are too many to mention in a paragraph.
+There are sporting teams and events, political protests, international film festivals, food festivals, concerts, wild and tame parties that take place in the university, or even on boats in the Tevere river.
+You can spend one evening in a palace that’s been turned into a library and the next dancing in a fountain at a university wide party.

-Rome has the possibility of metro, tram, train, buses, that span the entire city and run 24/7.
+As for the means of transportation in Rome, the capital has the possibility of metro, tram, train, buses, that span the entire city and run 24/7.
 It now also offers car share, bike share, and even electric scooter share services.
-You can find a more detailed article here.

 The Different Neighbourhoods in Rome for University Accommodation

-La Sapienza’s hospital Policlinico Umberto Primo has it’s own metro stop so students can live anywhere along the metro lines for convenience and pricing.
+Sapienza’s hospital Policlinico Umberto Primo has its own metro stop, so students can live anywhere along the metro lines for convenience and pricing.

 The general and popular neighbourhoods that students choose to live in are:

-Most expensive to cheapest: Policlinico, Bologna, Tiburtina, San Lorenzo, Pigento
+Most expensive to cheapest: Policlinico, Bologna, Tiburtina, San Lorenzo, Pigneto

 Closest to furthest: Policlinico, San Lorenzo, Bologna, Tiburtina, Pigneto